jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

     * Original Moomin pixies were a snap-in for dolls + backgrounds
     * Loading of the named layers can be special falling back to standard
 * Source clean-up, public repository
-    * Separate pixie logic from Twitter post logic
     * Organize into standard Node project tree
-    * Add tests.
+    * Add more tests for pixie logic
     * Add a local demo mode running on a Node server as driver.
          * Stop here for shareable public code release.
-    * Post source to public repository
     * After GitHub: zip/tgz messy original dev directory + LaunchAgent and back up.
     * After/in parallel with GitHub: update demo mode Node server.
          * Elaboration: Figure out how to make API calls directly from Node?